aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-apis.md

 ## Exchanging and tracking coins

-Aptos has a standard [Coin type](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/coin.move).
-Different types of coins can be represented in this type through the use of distinct structs that represent the type parameter or generic for `Coin<T>`.
+Aptos has a standard *Coin type* define in [`coin.move`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/coin.move).
+Different types of coins can be represented in this type through the use of distinct structs that symbolize the type parameter or use generic for `Coin<T>`.

 Coins are stored within an account under the resource `CoinStore<T>`.
 At account creation, each user has the resource `CoinStore<0x1::aptos_coin::AptosCoin>` or `CoinStore<AptosCoin>`, for short.
 Within this resource is the Aptos coin: `Coin<AptosCoin>`.